TITLE 19 NATURAL

 projects for appropriation by the state legislature.
 The board shall give

-priority to projects that have urgent needs, that have
+priority to projects that have urgent needs and that have matching

 contributions from federal or local sources as provided for in Section 72-4A-5